eBay/tcphup/README.md

 the RST packet.
 2. For keep alive connections, idleness causes delays in trying to insert the RST packet.
+3. Many application I/O frameworks do not handle a flood of RST's as gracefully as they would proper FIN's.

 # tcphup is different